US leading Indicators: Indicating Recovery Is Not Real

 The Case for a Short-Term Put Play

 Given the intensity of the current sell-off, the markets are likely to mount a rally in the short term.
-However, history has shown that the first attempt at a rally usually fails, and that it is important to be prepared for another downward wave.
+However, history has shown that the first attempt at a rally usually fails and that preparing for another downward wave is essential.

 One potential strategy for contrarian traders is to issue a short-term put play or open up a strangle position.
-This involves opening up both a call and put with different strike prices, allowing for a potential profit regardless of the direction of the market.
+This involves opening up both a call and put with different strike prices, allowing for a potential profit regardless of the market’s direction.

 In conclusion, the current market conditions require a contrarian approach.
 By doing your own research, keeping a trading journal, and not letting fear drive investment decisions, savvy investors can take advantage of the opportunities presented by the current market turbulence.